Holyrood Park: Road network

-Up until 1844, no metalled road existed around the Park.
+Up until 1844, no metalled road existed around the park.
 The road network in the park today is a product of Prince Albert's reforms in 1844, which added the circular Victoria Road, later called The Queen's Drive.

-The roads in Holyrood Park are private and do not form part of the City of Edinburgh road network.
-Holyrood Park, including the road network, is under the ownership and care of the Scottish Ministers and managed through Historic Environment Scotland (HES) as a Property in Care.
+The roads in Holyrood Park are not part of the City of Edinburgh road network.
+They are managed through Historic Environment Scotland (HES) as a 'property in care'.
 HES receives no direct funding for the upkeep of the park roads.

 Road closures

 HES has the authority to close most roads to motor vehicles when required or requested.
 HES may open or close roads at any time in the interest of safety or maintenance, or to facilitate organised events.

-All roads in the park (except the High Road and access to car parks) are closed to vehicles every Sunday.
-The road network is also closed for many events and holidays during the year: Christmas, Boxing Day, New Years Day, Edinburgh Marathon, marches etc. The High Road is closed for annual toad migration. and during winter evenings after 3:30pm.
+All roads in the park are closed to vehicles every Saturday and Sunday, with varying summer and winter hours and access to Broad Pavement, Duddingston, and Meadowbank car parks maintained.
+The road network is also closed for many events and holidays during the year: Christmas, Boxing Day, New Years Day, Edinburgh Marathon, marches etc.

 To help close the roads, there are gates at the five motor vehicle entrances: Dukes Walk (north east), Holyrood Gait (north west), Horse Wynd (north west), Holyrood Park Road (south west) and Old Church Lane (south east).

 During the COVID-19 lockdowns, the High Road was closed to motor vehicles at all times.
 This was at first due to the annual toad migration in March and early April, but HES continued the road closure after the toad migration ended.

-In June 2020, HES announced that all roads in Holyrood Park would be closed to motor vehicles on both Saturdays and Sundays, 8:30am to 6pm.
+The High Road is now closed to motor vehicles except daytime on Tuesdays, Wednesdays, and Thursdays and for the annual toad migration.

 Regulations

-As a Royal Park, Holyrood Park is protected under the framework of The Parks Regulations Acts, 1872 to 1974, The Holyrood Park Regulations 1971 and subsequent amendments.
+As a royal park, Holyrood Park is protected under the framework of the Parks Regulation Act 187 the Parks Regulation (Amendment) Act 1926 and the Parks Regulation (Amendment) Act 1974, the Holyrood Park Regulations 1971 and subsequent amendments.

-The Holyrood Park Regulations 1971 prohibit:
+The Holyrood Park Regulations 1971 (SI 1971/593) prohibit: